OpeOnikute/opeonikute.github.io/posts/grafana-and-llms.md

 Technological shifts have always defined the way we interpret data.
 In the 1990s, getting a sales report or chart meant waiting for data specialists to pull data from databases.
 The 2000s changed that with self-service tools like Tableau, that introduced user-friendly interfaces to visualise the data with no SQL or coding required [^1].

 A similar shift is happening with LLMs, which allow users to ask questions to get insights.
 I have been thinking about what this means for monitoring -- Instead of dragging charts around, **what if users could describe the insights they need using natural language**?
 This dream of simply asking computers for answers is not new.
 In the 1970s, IBM Researchers created Query-by-Example - a way to get information by filling a form instead of writing SQL [^2].
+50 years later, the technology has caught up to the vision.

 My next online course focuses on [Grafana](https://grafana.com/) - a widely-used tool for visualising metrics using dashboards.
 In one of the chapters, I explain how LLMs and natural-language queries can shift how we interact with dashboards and more importantly, how to get it done.